 You’ve asked your child to put the markers away because you need to set the table for dinner.
 Three times!
 But he barely raises his eyes from his colouring book.
 You wonder, is my kid willfully ignoring me?

 You may be surprised to hear that listening is a learned skill.
 It takes practise for kids to be able to tune out what they’re doing and tune in to your voice.
-So if your tot tends to tune you out, these strategies will help capture his attention.

 And have you heard about natural and logical consequences as behaviour tools?